rockdaboot/wget2/docs/wget2_manual.md

       wget2 -r --tries=10 https://example.com/ -o log

   The space between the option accepting an argument and the argument may be omitted.
-Instead of -o log you can write -olog.
+Instead of `-o log` you can write `-olog`.

   You may put several options that do not require arguments together, like: